martinreus/csrf/README.md

 #### Front end
 Just read the value received in cookie "CSRF-Token" and send it in a header named "X-CSRF-Token" of a new request.

+Hint: nothing needs to be done for Angular apps, as angular already handles this automatically for us ;)

 ### TODO